Affecting yard gem, versions < 0.9.11

 lib/yard/core_ext/file.rb method in the server.
 It does not block relative paths with an initial

 ../ sequence, which allows attackers to conduct directory traversal attacks and read arbitrary files.

-A Directory traversal attack (also known as path traversal) aims to access files and directories that are stored outside the intended folder.
-By manipulating variables that reference files with “dot-dot-slash (../)” sequences and its variations or by using absolute file paths, it may be possible to access arbitrary files and directories stored on file system including application source code, configuration and other critical system files.
+A Directory Traversal attack (also known as path traversal) aims to access files and directories that are stored outside the intended folder.
+By manipulating files with "dot-dot-slash (../)" sequences and its variations, or by using absolute file paths, it may be possible to access arbitrary files and directories stored on file system, including application source code, configuration, and other critical system files.

 - Information Disclosure: Allows the attacker to gain information about the folder structure or read the contents of sensitive files on the system.